Sherwood stakes claim for Tottenham job

 "I listen to managers all the time talking about 'the project'.
 The project is you win games or you get sacked - end of story."

-Sherwood's short-term focus is reviving the club's faltering season at the start of a hectic Christmas schedule, but he will do so without injured centre backs Jan Vertonghen and Younes Kaboul.
-The extent of Andros Townsend's hamstring injury is still unknown.
+Sherwood's short-term focus is reviving the club's faltering season at the start of a hectic Christmas schedule.

-Michael Dawson returns from suspension for seventh-placed Spurs, who are only five points behind the top four, but last week's 5-0 home drubbing by Liverpool and last month's 6-0 thrashing at Manchester City have eroded confidence.
+Seventh-placed Spurs are only five points behind the top four but last week's 5-0 home drubbing by Liverpool and last month's 6-0 thrashing at Manchester City have eroded confidence.

 "It's going to be a very tough game down there, we know what to expect from Southampton," Sherwood said.